 Update the Kitchen Lighting

-Dimmers are another easy-to-install option that work well to deliver just the right amount of light depending on your mood.
-With a dimmer, you can keep the lights at full brightness while preparing your meal and put then down low when entertaining.
-Fixtures can be added underneath your upper cabinets to put the light where you need it most in your prep area.
+Dimmers are another easy-to-install kitchen remodeling option that work well to deliver just the right amount of light depending on your mood.
+With a dimmer, you can keep the lights at full brightness while preparing your meal and put them down low when entertaining.
+LED strip lights can be added underneath your upper cabinets to put the light where you need it most in your prep area.

-Windows are always a focal point in the kitchen and since privacy is not an issue you do not have to cover them up.
-Kitchen windows beg for beautiful swags that don’t always require sewing.
-Swags are drapes’ lesser-known cousin.
-They are versatile top treatments for your window and can be accomplished in a variety of ways.
-Swag occurs where fabrics balloons down over the upper middle portion of the window.
-They can have one or swags and can fabric that drapes down the sides of the window frame.
-The fabric does not even need to have a pocket you can just drape it decoratively over the rod if you like.
+Windows are always a focal point in the kitchen.
+Since privacy is not as much an issue, you don’t have to cover them up.
+Swag curtains are a great option for kitchen windows and don’t always require sewing.
+These versatile top treatments can be accomplished in a variety of ways.
+Swag occurs where fabric balloons down over the upper middle portion of the window.
+They can have one or more swags and fabric that drapes down the sides of the window frame.
+The fabric does not even need to have a pocket; you can just drape it decoratively over the rod if you like.

-No matter what your budget, kitchen remodeling can be cheap and fun!
-With a little creativity, you can add sizzle and spice; and cook up the kitchen of your dreams!
+No matter what your budget, kitchen remodeling can be affordable and fun!
+From floor to ceiling, with a little creativity, you can add sizzle and spice; and cook up the kitchen of your dreams!